mmdagent-ex/site-doc/content.en/docs/88_fst.md

 ## %INCLUDE

-Inside .fst,
+Inside an .fst you can include another file with:

 {{<fst>}}
 %INCLUDE("filename.fst")
 {{</fst>}}

-By doing so, you can include the specified file at that location.

-Includes are expanded when reading .fst, and the contents are interpreted as if they were expanded right there.
-No particular scope processing is done for state names or variables.
-Be very careful about state name conflicts and processing consistency.
+Includes are expanded when reading the .fst; the included content is inserted as-is at that location and interpreted.
+There is no special scoping for state names or variables.
+Be careful to avoid name collisions and ensure consistency when including files.

-## Multi-threading FSTs (Sub FST)
+## Parallel FST Execution (SubFSTs)

-MMDAgent-EX can run multiple sub-FSTs in parallel in addition to the main FST.
-Sub-FSTs, like the main FST, are connected to the main queue, and their output is thrown into the main queue.
+MMDAgent-EX can run multiple subFSTs in parallel alongside the main FST.
+SubFSTs connect to the main queue in the same way as the main FST; their outputs are sent to the main queue.

-Sub-FSTs run in parallel with the main FST.
-Input is also cascaded to the sub-FST, and the output of the sub-FST is sent to the message queue.
-Sub-FSTs operate independently of the main FST.
+SubFSTs run in parallel with the main FST.
+Inputs are cascaded to subFSTs, and subFST outputs flow into the message queue.
+SubFSTs operate independently of the main FST.
+You can start any number of subFSTs.

-When running multiple FSTs, local variables are independent for each FST.
-Note that KeyValue values are in the memory of the MMDAgent-EX main body, so they can be used to share data among each FST.
+Local variables are independent per FST.
+Note that KeyValue values are stored in MMDAgent-EX's memory and can be shared across FSTs.

-### Method 1: Static
+### Startup Method 1: Static

-When the main FST file is
+If the main FST file is:

 ```text
 foobar.fst
 ```

-Place an .fst files with names like the following:
+place files with names like:

 ```text
 foobar.fst.xxx.fst
 ```

-At startup, MMDAgent-EX checks if there are .fst files like above, and opens all of them as sub-FSTs at startup, along with the main FST.
+MMDAgent-EX checks, at startup, whether any files with names like that exist next to the main FST file and automatically starts all those found as subFSTs when launching the main FST.

-### Method 1: Dynamic
+### Startup Method 2: Dynamic

-You can start the execution of a sub-FST by issuing the message **SUBFST_START**.
-It can be thrown either from other process or network peer, or can be issued by an existing running FST.
-The `alias` can be any string that designates the sub-FST to be launched
+You can start a subFST at runtime by issuing the message **SUBFST_START**.
+This allows starting a subFST from an external trigger or from an existing running FST in response to events. `alias` specifies an arbitrary alias name for the subFST being started.

 {{<message>}}
 SUBFST_START|alias|file.fst
 {{</message>}}

-An error will occur if the specified file `file.fst` cannot be opened.
-To skip file check and start only if it exists, use **SUBFST_START_IF**.
+If the specified file `file.fst` cannot be opened, the above triggers an error.
+To check whether the file exists and only start when present, use **SUBFST_START_IF**.

 {{<message>}}
 SUBFST_START_IF|alias|file.fst
 {{</message>}}

-The event **SUBFST_EVENT_START** will be issued when the sub-FST starts operating.
+When a subFST starts running, the event **SUBFST_EVENT_START** is issued.

 {{<message>}}
 SUBFST_EVENT_START|alias
 {{</message>}}

-Every started FST will start from the state name `0`.
-All sub-FSTs operate in parallel with the main FST.
+A started subFST begins execution from state `0`.
+All subFSTs run in parallel with the main FST.

-### Termination of sub-FST
+### SubFST Termination

-When a sub-FST reaches a state where the next transition destination is not defined (terminal state), it immediately terminates its operation and kill itself.  **SUBFST_EVENT_STOP** message will be issued when it ends.
+A subFST immediately stops when it reaches a state that has no defined next transitions (a terminal state).
+When it stops, the message **SUBFST_EVENT_STOP** is issued so other modules can detect that the subFST has terminated.

 {{<message>}}
 SUBFST_EVENT_STOP|alias
 {{</message>}}

-The sub-FST will not end if it does not reach any terminal state due to message wait or loop condition.
-To stop a sub-FST immediately, use the following **SUBFST_STOP**.

-### Forced termination of sub-FST
+If an FST is waiting for messages or looping and never reaches a terminal state, that subFST will keep running.
+To stop it, use the following **SUBFST_STOP**.

+### Forcible SubFST Stop

-A running sub-FST can be forcibly terminated by sending a **SUBFST_STOP** message.
-It also make MMDAgent-EX issue SUBFST_EVENT_STOP message.
+A running subFST can be forcibly stopped by sending the **SUBFST_STOP** message.
+In this case, the **SUBFST_EVENT_STOP** message is also issued on termination.

 {{<message>}}
 SUBFST_STOP|alias
 {{</message>}}

-### `AT_EXIT` state
+### AT_EXIT State

-If a state named `AT_EXIT` is defined in the sub-FST, when **SUBFST_STOP** message is issued, it does not stop immediately but forcibly make transition to the `AT_EXIT` state.
-It then executes the subsequent instructions from the state.
-By using this `AT_EXIT`, one can describe termination procedure of sub-FST.
+When a subFST receives a stop command via **SUBFST_STOP**, if the subFST defines a state named `AT_EXIT` it will not stop immediately.
+Instead, it is forcibly transitioned to the `AT_EXIT` state and then executes the subsequent instructions.
+Using `AT_EXIT` allows you to define cleanup actions that always run on termination, for example removing models displayed by the subFST before finishing.

-After moved to `AT_EXIT`, the sub-FST still continues to operate from the `AT_EXIT` state.
-Therefore, a long message wait or a loop condition after `AT_EXIT` may prevent the sub-FST from shutting down.
-The script creator is responsible for writing the script so that it reaches the end state from `AT_EXIT` and the sub-FST ends when he uses `AT_EXIT`.
+After transitioning to `AT_EXIT`, the subFST continues to operate from the `AT_EXIT` state as usual.
+Therefore, if you wait for messages or write loops in `AT_EXIT`, the subFST may not terminate.
+If you use `AT_EXIT`, the script author is responsible for ensuring that `AT_EXIT` eventually reaches a terminal state so the subFST can finish.